LITTERSPRIDER/CPT304/README.md

 # Budget-App-JavaScript

 Welcome to the Budget App!
 This project is the result of following a comprehensive YouTube tutorial that guides you through building a budget management application from scratch.
-With this app, you can efficiently track your income, expenses, and overall budget, gaining better control of your financial situation.
+With this app, you can efficiently track your income, expenses, and overall budget, gaining better control of your financial situation. we are happy.

 ## Demo
 You can check out the live demo of the Budget App here.